zeroknowledgediscovery/zedwiki/grant.md

 recommended for funding, and more than one proposal may be recommended for funding for a particular area.
-The Government reserves the right to select for negotiation some, one, or none of the proposals received in response to this announcement. o Total Amount of Funding Available: $24 million to $30 million o Anticipated Number of Awards: 8 to 10 o Anticipated Range of Individual Award Amounts: $3 million o Previous Year(s) Average Individual Award Amounts: $3 million
+The Government reserves the right to select for negotiation some, one, or none of the proposals received in response to this announcement.
+- Total Amount of Funding Available: $24 million to $30 million
+- Anticipated Number of Awards: 8 to 10
+- Anticipated Range of Individual Award Amounts: $3 million
+- Previous Year(s) Average Individual Award Amounts: $3 million